openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 We provide a CRD solution in this proposal.
 If you want to achieve `Resource Distribution` based on `Spec.Annotations`, I recommend you to use [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator).

-But, compared with [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator), the uniques of our design are that:
+But, compared with [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator), the uniques of our design are:
-1. Support workload label selector;
+1. More flexible support for adding other types of resources (if you need);
-2. Support automated replica cleanup.
+2. Support for automated resource cleanup.

 Sure, we also have some disadvantages compared with kubernetes-replicator:
 1. Cannot distribute existing resources (for safety);
 2. Higher cost of use (users have to write more yaml).

-In this design, we will support the distribution for the following resources:
+In this design, we will support the distribution for the following resources (we may support more types of resources in the future
+):
 1. Secret;
 2. ConfigMap.

-By the way, why we cannot support distribute existing resources:
+By the way, why we don't support distribute existing resources:
 1. Pull secret from other namespace is very unsafe and dangerous;
 2. When the source is deleted, its replicas may be no longer cleaned.